stavrostzagadouris/stavrossolutions/src/routes/articles/screen.md

 screen -X -S 12345 quit
 ```

 That's it!
-Simple, right?
-No more broken processes when your SSH connection drops.
+Super helpful and easy.